arenoir/pageo/index.md

 <img width="700" src="/assets/img/pageo_holiday_5.png">
 <br>
 <p style="padding-left: 60px; padding-right: 60px; text-align: center; font-size: 20px; line-height: 35px;">
-Pageo Lavender Farm is proud to announce our first ever Pageo Holiday Market!
-We are excited to offer our picturesque setting to feature our region’s most interesting art, crafts, food, and drinks from a variety of local purveyors. <a href="https://pageo.typeform.com/to/XPzLgg" style="color: #9e0b0f;" target="_blank">Interested vendors can apply here.</a>
+Thank you to all our vendors and everyone who came and visited us at the farm for the first annual Pageo Holiday Market, it was a HUGE success!
+We greatly appreciate everyone’s support!
 </p>

 <br>